 - Lippold Haken was listed as one of five leading individuals to have remodeled the musical human-machine interface since 1900.
 The list also includes Léon Theremin, Pierre Schaeffer, Robert Moog, and Don Buchla.
 (J. Technology and Culture, Vol 56, No 1, Jan 2015, p.
 176)

-- The Bob Moog Foundation is sponsoring an annual conference about the Continuum Fingerboard, a new electronic music instrument invented by Lippold Haken.
+- The Bob Moog Foundation, MakeNoise, and ExperimentalSynth.com are sponsoring an annual conference about the Continuum Fingerboard, a new electronic music instrument invented by Lippold Haken.
 The inaugural conference, "ContinuuCon 2016", will be June 9 through June 11, 2016 in Asheville NC.
 The conference is attracting performers, sound designers, composers, and electronic music enthusiasts from North America and around the world.
-The organizers of ContinuuCon say it will celebrate the Continuum Fingerboard, and help grow the community of artists and engineers that benefit from Lippold Haken's work.
+The organizers of ContinuuCon say it will celebrate the Continuum Fingerboard, and help grow the community of artists and engineers that benefit from Lippold Haken's work. (http://www.ContinuuCon.com)